kwland/rna-folding-crispr/README.md

 `mccaskill.py` implements the McCaskill (1990) partition function: the same O(n³) dynamic-programming family as Zuker, but with Boltzmann weights `exp(-E/RT)` instead of a minimum, plus the outside recursion that turns those into base-pair probabilities `p_ij`.
 Seed accessibility becomes the mean probability that each seed base is unpaired across the entire ensemble, which is what RNAplfold-style accessibility actually means.

-The multiloop term in the outside pass is the awkward part — written naively it is O(n⁴).
+The multiloop term in the outside pass is the awkward part; written naively it is O(n⁴).
 The implementation factorises the enclosing-pair sum into two accumulator tables so the whole outside pass stays O(n³).

 It is verified, not just written.
 For sequences short enough to enumerate every pseudoknot-free structure, the partition function, every pair probability, and every unpaired probability match brute force to ~1e-15.
 Because the shipped parameters make multiloops carry under 0.1% of the ensemble weight, the tests also re-run the comparison with multiloops made artificially cheap, pushing them past 50% of the weight — the recursions still match exactly.
 Stochastic Boltzmann sampling, which uses only the inside matrices, converges to the probabilities the outside pass computes independently.